MIR-MU/ntcir-mias-deployment/README.md

 Before running make, you will need to adjust the definitions of the following variables in the file `definitions.mk` to match your environment:

-- `CPU_NUMBER` – The number of threads the tools will use.
+- `CPU_NUMBER` – The number of threads the tools will use
 - `TOPICS_NTCIR10_FS` – The path to the [NTCIR-10 Math][aizawaetal13-ntcir10]
   [topics][ntcir-task-data] for the math retrieval formula search subtask
 - `TOPICS_NTCIR10_FT` – The path to the [NTCIR-10 Math][aizawaetal13-ntcir10]